AntoineSoetewey/datanalyze/content/_index.md

 I have built my expertise through a unique combination of academic and industry experience, allowing me to get the most out of your data.

+Here is what I can help you with:

 ## Statistics & probability

-- Descriptive statistics
+- Descriptive statistics (summary statistics, correlation, etc.)
 - Inferential statistics (hypothesis testing and confidence interval)
-- Modeling and regression
+- Modeling and regression (linear & logistic)
+- Clustering
 - Probability
 - Survival analysis